 SILVICULTURAL OBJECTIVES: Free stands from dwarf-mistletoe.
 This should be done by dwarf-mistletoe reduction, involving cutting of heavily-infected trees, followed by three-to-five consecutive years of pruning residual trees clean.
-Following the third cleaning, stands should be planted be bring stocking to 100 growing stock level (GSL).
+Following the fourth cleaning, stands need to be planted to bring stocking to 100 growing stock level (GSL).